chidiwilliams/chidiwilliams.com/content/post/the-temporal-dead-zone-in-javascript.md

 }
 ```

-If you're familiar with scope and hoisting in JavaScript, you might be able to tell that this program isn't quite the same as the previous two. `var` statements in JavaScript declare hoisted, globally-scoped (or function-scoped) variables.
+If you're familiar with variable scope and hoisting in JavaScript, you might be able to tell that this program isn't quite the same as the previous two. `var` statements in JavaScript declare hoisted, globally-scoped (or function-scoped) variables.
 So, both variable declarations are hoisted to the top of the program and point to the same variable.
-It's equivalent to:
+The program is equivalent to:

 ```js
 var a; // hoisted first declaration / a has a value of undefined at this point